 It’s letting others in the community that probably for whatever reason, didn’t see your billboard or heard your radio ad.
 They didn’t see your video on YouTube or perhaps, they didn’t see your ad on Facebook for whatever reason.
 Maybe they’re living under a rock, so they don’t know about your new business.
 You’re gonna want to have that best foot forward.
-And, it’s a branding play where they can come in to your childcare center, for example, and see all the different things that you’re about.
+And, it’s a branding play where they can come into your childcare center.
+For example, and see all the different things that you’re about.
 So that’s one piece.

 2. Getting that PR